 Early-stage disease is treated with surgery alone.

-Locally advanced disease is treated with multimodality approach that includes surgery followed by postoperative chemoradiation, or chemotherapy before and after surgery.
+Treatment for locally advanced disease includes surgery followed by postoperative chemoradiation, or chemotherapy before and after surgery.

 Metastatic disease is treated with chemotherapy, immunotherapy, or chemoradiation and supportive care measures.

 Common complications are gastric bleeding and gastric outlet obstruction.